 Clever, hilarious, and fun, No Offense will tug at readers’ heartstrings and make them fall in love with Little Bridge Island and its unique characters once again.

 A librarian as the protagonist?
 In Florida?
 Hell yes!
 Off to a good start just from that.
 The fact that it is Meg Cabot pretty much guarantees a good read, and this book certainly was.

 I feel like I’ve read other romances where the librarian and a cop get together, but in real life I don’t think I know of any such couplings.
 It does seem like a natural, especially here.
 Librarians as a rule like to help and public librarians serve the public.
 Cops also serve the public and like to help, at least in theory.
 The few cops I know personally fall under those parameters for sure, so I can live with it.

 This probably falls into the sort-of enemies to lovers category.
 There is a bit of tension throughout the book, but the chemistry cannot be denied.
 Cabot once again delivers an entertaining read and a pleasant diversion from reality, which I think we all need right now.
 Enjoy it!

 NO OFFENSE by Meg Cabot.
 William Morrow Paperbacks (August 11, 2020).
 ISBN 978-0062890078.
 352 pages.

 This entry was posted on Saturday, November 21st, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.